Knowledge of the following is required:

 - Python 3

 Why parse HTML?

-Python is one of the languages that is extensively used to scrap data from web pages.
+Python is one of the languages that is extensively used to scrape data from web pages.
 This is a very easy way to gather information.
 For instance, it can be very helpful for quickly extracting all the links in a web page and checking for their validity.
 This is only one example of many potential uses... so read on!

 The next question is: where is this information extracted from?
 To answer this, let's use an example.
 Go to the website NYTimes and right click on the page.
 Select View page source or simply press the keys Ctrl + u on your keyboard.
 A new page opens containing a number of links, HTML tags, and content.
-This is the source from which the HTML Parser scraps content for NYTimes!
+This is the source from which the HTML Parser scrapes content for NYTimes!